iSmashButtons/Manufacturing-Scripts/README.md

 # Manufacturing Scripts
-A collection of programs/scripts I've used on the job.
+A collection of programs/scripts I've created and used on the job.

 ## ncArchiver.py